EBIvariation/vcf-validator/README.md

 ##### Compression libraries

-You will need to install bzip2 and zlib.
-You can download their source code from [here](https://zlib.net/zlib1211.zip) and [here](http://www.bzip.org/downloads.html).
+You will need to download the bzip2 and zlib source code, from [here](http://www.bzip.org/downloads.html) and [here](https://zlib.net/zlib1211.zip) respectively.

 ##### Boost